hyee/dbcli/README.md

 For example: `dbcli.bat "connect=tiger/scott@orcl"`<br><br>

 ###Switch Database Platform
-DBCLI supports multiple databases(Oracle,db2,etc), the default platform is `Oracle`.<br>
+DBCLI supports multiple database platforms(Oracle,db2,etc), default is `Oracle`.<br>
-To permanently change the preferred platform other than `Oracle`, you may run `set -p <platform>` after launching the console.<br>
+To permanently change the preferred platform other than `Oracle`, run `set -p <platform>` after launching the console.<br>
-Without the `-p` option, the change only takes affect on current console window.<br>
+Without the `-p` option, the change only takes affect on current console window.
 Type `set database` for more available options.

 Quick Start
 -----------------------